Coding Specialist — Certificate

 Medical coding professionals

 Health-care facilities need coders who accurately select ICD-10-CM/PCS codes, CPT codes, and HCPCS codes; and identify appropriate DRG or APC assignments for diagnostic and surgical information filed in health records.
-In most instances, financial reimbursement is directly tied to these numeric codes.
+In most instances, financial reimbursement is directly tied to these codes.
 The statistical information generated from these codes is also used in research, quality improvement in patient care, education, and administrative decision making.

 Coding specialists are in demand in acute care and ambulatory care facilities, physicians' office practices, and long-term care facilities.
 A variety of government agencies require coding expertise as well.
 The need for accurate, skilled coders is acute in California and throughout the nation.
 Available information about job opportunities is provided to alumni.